 American composer Ross S. Griffey is the recipient of several national and regional awards, including an ASCAP Morton Gould Young Composer Award, first prize in the Voices of Change/ Dallas Symphony Orchestra Texas Young Composers Project, and winner of the New York Composers Circle Competition.
-Recent and notable performances of his work include the premiere of Essay, for orchestra, by the Juilliard Orchestra and Jeffrey Milarsky; a staged version of Three Whitman Songs, for mezzo-soprano and chamber ensemble,by the Secret Opera; and a performance of A Catalogue of Agonies as part of an installation piece by the California-based artist and musician Julie Zhu.
-As a composer, Mr. Griffey has participated in festivals including June in Buffalo, in New York, and the ConservatoireConservatoire Américain, in Fontainebleau, France, and as a writer he attended the Rubin Institute for Music Criticism in San Francisco in 2016.
+Recent and notable performances of his work include the premiere of Night Music, for chamber ensemble, by Joel Sachs and the New Juilliard Ensemble; a performance of Three Whitman Songs, for mezzo-soprano, oboe, cello, and harp, at the 2018 Oxford Lieder Festival; and a performance of A Catalogue of Agonies as part of an installation piece by the California-based artist and musician Julie Zhu.
+As a composer, Mr. Griffey has participated in festivals including June in Buffalo, in New York, and the Conservatoire Américain, in Fontainebleau, France, and as a writer he attended the Rubin Institute for Music Criticism in San Francisco in 2016.

 A native of Houston, Texas, Mr. Griffey studied first at Rice University, with composers Pierre Jalbert and Shih-Hui Chen, and later at the Juilliard School, with composers Samuel Adler and Robert Beaser.
-Mr. Griffey recently earned his doctorate from Juilliard, authoring an award-winning dissertation on support for composers by the National Endowment for the Arts.Mr.
-Griffey is currently the Albi Rosenthal Visiting Fellow in Music at the Bodleian Libraries, where he is researching nineteenth-century arctic exploration in preparation for writing a new song cycle for the Oxford Lieder Festival.
-His other active projects include a new work for chamber orchestra that will be premiered in New York by Joel Sachs and the New Juilliard Ensemble in April 2019.
+Mr. Griffey recently earned his doctorate from Juilliard, authoring an award-winning dissertation on support for composers by the National Endowment for the Arts.
+Mostly recently, Mr. Griffey served as the Albi Rosenthal Visiting Fellow in Music at the Bodleian Libraries.
+The outcome of this fellowship, a new song cycle about Arctic exploration based on nineteenth-century documents, will be premiered at the Oxford Lieder Festival in 2019.